walekarketaki8/Video-Classification/README.md

 1. Dataset Details:<br>
 Collected dataset of videos.
 Created chunks of 15 frames(customizable) from videos.
 Divide those into train chunks and test chunks.
 Dataset can be arranged as per our convenience.
-In this implementation datset is arrenged as follows, where each .mp4 file is a chunk of 15 frames.
+In this implementation datset is arrenged as follows, where each .mp4 file is a chunk of 15 frames.<br>
 ![Directory Structure](dir_structure.png)<br>

 Use name of video as class label e.g. for 1_1.mp4 label is 1, for 2_1.mp4 label is 2 etc.